Individual Report: K83926 Lionel SPELLER

 Gravestone Image

-No related information found.
+No other or additional related information found.
 Please submit documents to us using the contact link at the top of this page.

 Obituary / Life Story

-Lionel Curtis Speller, MM, age 86, passed away Sunday, A5riI 30, 2006 at the Lodge at Broadmead.
+Lionel Curtis Speller, MM, age 86, passed away Sunday, ApriI 30, 2006 at the Lodge at Broadmead.
 Lionel was born in Victoria on September 10, 1919 to Alexander and Melville Speller.
 He was the sixth of eight spirited children and became a keen participant in sports, especially soccer, boxing and motorcycle riding.
 During World War 11, Lionel was stationed in Hong Kong as a dispatch rider in the Royal Canadian Corps of Signals with the Royal Rifles of Canada.
 He was later awarded the Military Medal for courage and devotion under fire.
 Lionel was a POW of the Japanese for almost four years, an experience that through its atrocities, forged an everlasting bond with his comrades.
 In 1952, he married Ida C. Bergstrom, who was his loving support for the rest of his life.
 They had two swell children.
 Lionel remained dedicated to his family and his community, and to helping veterans both personally and through his work at the Department of Veterans Affairs.
 He held several positions with the Hong Kong Veterans Association and the Royal Canadian Legion, and received many service awards, the Legion Meritorious Service Medal and the Palm Leaf being among them.
 Lionel is survived by his wife, Ida; son, and daughter-in-law, Ross and Wendy of Kamloops; daughter and son-in-law, Carol and Arlen Goodwine of Medford, Oregon; three grandchildren; two great-grandchildren; two brothers and one sister; and 23 nieces and nephews.
 He was much loved and will be greatly missed by family and friends.
 A Legion memorial service with reception to follow will be held Saturday, May 6 at 1 p.m. at the Royal Canadian Legion, 411 Gorge Rd.
 East.
 Donations may be made to the Royal Canadian Legion Trafalgar Pro Patria Branch 292 or to the Hong Kong Veterans Commemorative Association. #28451

 Links and Other Resources